Runaway Quilt Project

 Tags

-academic resources AIDS quilt archival quilts archives brackman numbers collaboration databases datasets diagram digital annotation eastern/chinese/japanese influence free blacks fugitive poems geohumanities gestalt theory google books google ngrams google refine heat map infographic lesson plans mapping networks open source peer-review preattentive processing preservation proposals quakers quilt books quilt index quilting quilting party quilt movements quilt patterns quilt show slave narratives slave records small multiples tableau textual analysis timeline vernacular videos wpa
+academic resources archival quilts archives brackman numbers brooklyn college collaboration color databases datasets diagram digital annotation digital humanities eastern/chinese/japanese influence free blacks fugitive poems geohumanities gestalt theory google books google ngrams google refine heat map infographic mapping networks open source peer-review poster preattentive processing preservation proposals quilt index quilting quilting party quilt movements quilt patterns quilt show slave narratives slave records small multiples tableau textual analysis timeline vernacular videos wpa